crosscompute/crosscompute-policies/mission-template.md

 # Objectives
 Specify at most three goals that must be achieved for the mission to be successful.

-# Habits
+# Processes
-Detail what, when, where you will practice progress toward objectives.
+Detail what, when and how the team will practice progress toward objectives.

 # Log
 Record progress toward objectives.